Skip to main content

 Amanuel Mamo, '22 M.S.

-Hardware Engineer at Microsoft
+Hardware Engineer, Microsoft

 Looking for versatility